Fibroid Treatment in Miami, FL

 Minimally Invasive Uterine Fibroid Removal

-South Florida Women whose fibroids do not cause any symptoms do not need treatment.
-However, in some circumstances, the phsician may recommend periodic ultrasounds to monitor for growth.
+Women whose fibroids do not cause any symptoms do not need treatment.
+However, in some circumstances, the physician may recommend periodic ultrasounds to monitor for growth.
 Uterine fibroids often shrink on their own without treatment as hormone levels change during menopause.

 If your fibroids are causing pain, our gynecologists can prescribe medications to relieve pelvic pressure and reduce bleeding.
 Although medications cannot eliminate fibroids, they can sometimes shrink them or stop their growth to provide relief using many classes of medications.